igorkfmoura/amxx-plugins/README.md

 ### [EnhancedAutoDemo](./lonewolf-EnhancedAutoDemo.sma)

-Made from scratch to be no-config-needed replacement for [Auto Demo Recorder](https://forums.alliedmods.net/showthread.php?p=770786) by IzI with the main objective of recording demos with unique filename for Clan Fights.
+Demo recorder plugin with timestamp, server name, ip, mapname that footprints all players nick and steamid on demo start.
+No-config-needed made from scratch replacement for [Auto Demo Recorder](https://forums.alliedmods.net/showthread.php?p=770786) by IzI with the main objective of recording demos with unique filename for Clan Fights.

 Enhancements:
 * Configurable parameters on filename: clan prefix, timestamp, steamid, nickname and mapname;
+* Records on demo all status from server: now demo

 | Command | Usage |
 | --- | --- |